tahoe-lafs/tahoe-lafs/docs/backupdb.rst

 directory node with the same contents.
 The contents are hashed, and the hash is queried in the 'directories' table.
 If found, the last-checked timestamp is used to perform the same random-early-check algorithm described for files above, but no new upload is performed.
-Since "tahoe backup" creates immutable directories, it is perfectly safe to re-use a directory from a previous backup.
+Since "``tahoe backup``" creates immutable directories, it is perfectly safe to re-use a directory from a previous backup.

-If not found, the webapi "mkdir-immutable" operation is used to create a new directory, and an entry is stored in the table.
+If not found, the web-API "mkdir-immutable" operation is used to create a new directory, and an entry is stored in the table.

 The comparison operation ignores timestamps and metadata, and pays attention solely to the file names and contents.

-By using a directory-contents hash, the "tahoe backup" command is able to re-use directories from other places in the backed up data, or from old backups.
+By using a directory-contents hash, the "``tahoe backup``" command is able to re-use directories from other places in the backed up data, or from old backups.
 This means that renaming a directory and moving a subdirectory to a new parent both count as "minor changes" and will result in minimal Tahoe